Chapter 14 RStudio, Git, GitHub Hell

 When you install Git, try to control or record where it is being installed!
 Make a mental or physical note of these things.

-You may be able to find Git after the fact with these commands in the shell:
+You may be able to find Git after the fact with these commands in the shell (Appendix A):

 which git